Direct entry to second year Marine Biology BSc (Hons) 2018 entry

 You must also meet the Faculty of Science minimum qualifications.
 These vary depending on which qualifications you hold.

 Passes in other examinations at equivalent levels and subjects may be accepted by the Dean of the Faculty.
 More information on how to apply via other entry routes or accreditation of prior learning and experience can be found on the University’s entry requirements webpage.

-Students must meet with their advisor at the beginning of Semester 1 in September to complete advising – a compulsory part of the matriculation process.
+St Andrews students must meet with their advisor at the beginning of Semester 1 in September to complete advising – a compulsory part of the matriculation process.
 After module choices have been decided, a timetable will be allocated indicating the dates and times of classes.